danielpeter/specfem3d/13_changing_the_model.md

 Using external tomographic Earth models
 ---------------------------------------

-To implement your own external tomographic model(s), you must provide your own external tomography file(s), and choose between two possible options:
-(1) set in the `Par_file` the model parameter `MODEL = tomo`, or for more user control:
-(2) set in the `Par_file` the model parameter `MODEL = default`, define the negative `material_ID` identifier for each element in the file `MESH/materials_file` and use the following format in the file `MESH/nummaterial_velocity_file` when using CUBIT to construct your mesh (see also section [\[subsec:Exporting-the-Mesh\]](#subsec:Exporting-the-Mesh)):
+To implement your own external tomographic model(s), you must provide your own external tomography file(s), and choose between two possible options: (1) set in the `DATA/Par_file` the model parameter `MODEL = tomo`, or for more user control: (2) set in the `DATA/Par_file` the model parameter `MODEL = default`, define the negative `material_ID` identifier for each element in the file `MESH/materials_file` and use the following format in the file `MESH/nummaterial_velocity_file` when using CUBIT to construct your mesh (see also section [\[subsec:Exporting-the-Mesh\]](#subsec:Exporting-the-Mesh)):

     domain_ID material_ID tomography elastic file_name 1

-where:
-`domain_ID` is 1 for acoustic or 2 for elastic materials, `material_ID` a negative, unique identifier (i.e., -1,-2,...),
-`tomography` keyword for tomographic material definition, `elastic` keyword for elastic material definition, `file_name` the name of the tomography file and 1 a positive unique identifier.
+where: `domain_ID` is 1 for acoustic or 2 for elastic materials, `material_ID` a negative, unique identifier (i.e., -1,-2,...), `tomography` keyword for tomographic material definition, `elastic` keyword for elastic material definition, `file_name` the name of the tomography file and 1 a positive unique identifier.

 The external tomographic model is represented by a grid of points with assigned material properties and homogeneous resolution along each spatial direction x, y and z.
-The ASCII file `file_name` that describe the tomography should be located in the `TOMOGRAPHY_PATH` directory, set in the `Par_file`.
+The ASCII file `file_name` that describe the tomography should be located in the `TOMOGRAPHY_PATH` directory, set in the `DATA/Par_file`.
 The format of the file, as read from `model_tomography.f90` located in the `src/generate_databases` directory, looks like Figure [1.1](#fig:tomography_file), starting with a header information where

 `ORIG_X`, `END_X`
 are, respectively, the coordinates of the initial and final tomographic grid points along the x direction (in the mesh units, e.g., $m$);